learnwithalfred/recipes-111/README.md

     - `app/assets/stylesheets/application.css`

 You should be able to start your application by running the two commands above.
-If you encounter any issues you can check my code on this branch `react-rails-setup` on github You can continue from step 6 in the book
+If you encounter any issues you can check my code on this branch [react-rails-setup](https://github.com/learnwithalfred/recipes-111/tree/react-rails-setup) on github

 ## Authors